galaxyproject/training-material/topics/proteomics/tutorials/ml-modeling-of-anti-cancer-peptides/tutorial.md

 {: .hands_on}

-### Merging data frames to combine Negative and Positive data set
+### Merging ACPs and non-ACPs samples to create a traning dataset

-In previous steps, we have calculated descriptors and labeled the data as positive and negative for ACPs and non-ACPs respectively, now we can use this dataset as a training dataset, however, before the final step, we have to merge both of the datasets into a single one that represents our final training dataset with the class labels.
+In previous steps, we labeled positive data or ACPs as "1", and negative data or non-ACPs as "0", now we can combine these two data frames as one training dataset.
+In this step, we will merge these data frames as a labeled training data set.

 > ### {% icon hands_on %} Hands-on: Merging two data frames
 >